COSSAS/SOARCA/docs/content/en/docs/core-components/api-manual.md

 General error

 #### POST `/manual/continue`
-Respond to manual command pending in SOARCA, if out_args are defined they must be filled in and returned in the payload body
+Respond to manual command pending in SOARCA, if out_args are defined they must be filled in and returned in the payload body.
+Only value is required in the response of the variable.
+You can however return the entire object.
+Of the object does not match the original out_arg the call we be considered as failed.

 ##### Call payload
 |field              |content                |type               | description |